openvinotoolkit/model_server/docs/dag_scheduler.md

 *  Request node
     - This node defines which inputs are required to be sent via gRPC/REST request for pipeline usage.
 You can refer to it by node name: `request`.
 * Response node
-    - This node defines which outputs will be fetched from final pipeline state and packed into gRPC/REST response.
+    - This node defines which outputs will be fetched from the final pipeline state and packed into gRPC/REST response.
     You cannot refer to it in your pipeline configuration since it is the pipeline final stage.
 To define final outputs fill `outputs` field.

 ### Deep Learning node type

-* DL model - this node contains underlying OpenVINO&trade; model and performs inference on selected target device.
-This can be defined in configuration file.
+* DL model - this node contains underlying OpenVINO&trade; model and performs inference on the selected target device.
+This can be defined in the configuration file.
     Each model input needs to be mapped to some node's `data_item` - input from gRPC/REST `request` or another `DL model` output.
     Outputs of the node may be mapped to another node's inputs or the `response` node, meaning it will be exposed in gRPC/REST response.